I am trans, intersex or gender-diverse: can I come to M Clinic for my testing?

 Some common symptoms of STIs include:

-• Discharge from your dick or arse
+• Discharge from your penis or rectum or vagina

-• Pain when you piss
+• Pain when you urinate

 • Rash on your hands, feet or torso